localnerve/gulp-imagemin/readme.md

 #### Silicon ARM
 Some plugins will not compile on Apple Silicon arm architectures by default.
+You will have to `npm run install-arm` manually to get this package to install properly.
+The npm lifecycle hooks do not currently provide any mechanism to run scripts prior to dependency build/install.

-`optipng` uses neon chipset optimizations that are incompatible with Apple Silicon.
+* `imagemin-optipng` uses neon chipset optimizations that are incompatible with Apple Silicon.
 To compile on newer Macs, set the environment variable to disable neon optimizations `CPPFLAGS=-DPNG_ARM_NEON_OPT=0`

+* `imagemin-mozjpeg` uses a Makefile that assumes `/usr/local/lib/libpng16.a` exists, which is incompatible with most uses of homebrew dependency management.

+> `npm run install-arm` fixes both of these problems but requires you to enter sudo password twice to create the directory and symlink for the `imagemin-mozjpeg` build.

 #### Override Prerequisites
 To cover security and functional issues exposed in older component dependencies still in the original `imagemin` ecosystem, the following overrides are required at the top level project's `package.json`: